whatwg/streams/README.md

 `closed` is simply a convenience API: it's a promise that becomes fulfilled when the stream has been successfully closed (`state` of `"closed"`), or becomes rejected if some error occurs while starting, writing to, or closing the stream (`state` of `"errored"`).

 The `abort` API allows users to communicate a *forceful closes* of the stream; this could be useful, for example, to stop a file upload if the user clicks "Cancel."
-Aborting a stream will clear any queued writes (and close operations), and then call the `abort` constructor parameter immediately.
+Aborting a stream will clear any queued writes (and close operations), and call the `abort` constructor parameter immediately.
 By default the `abort` constructor parameter will simply do whatever the user passed in for the `close` constructor parameter, but by passing a customized function, the creator of the stream can react to forceful closes differently than normal ones.
 For example, we might extend our above file stream with a `abort` parameter that deletes the file if it was newly created by this write operation:

 ```
 return new WritableStream({